There are 5 groups within the Government of Yukon that provide legal counsel to the government.

 Natural Resources and Environmental Law Group

-Provides legal services to client departments on:
+Provides legal services to client departments in the following key areas:

 - environmental assessment;